eth0izzle/shhgit/README.md

 # **shhgit**: find GitHub secrets in real time

-**Shhgit finds secrets and sensitive files across GitHub code commited in *near* real time by listening to the [GitHub Events API](https://developer.github.com/v3/activity/events/).**
+**Shhgit finds secrets and sensitive files across GitHub code committed in *near* real time by listening to the [GitHub Events API](https://developer.github.com/v3/activity/events/).**

 <p align="center">
 <img src="https://www.darkport.co.uk/assets/img/shhgit.png" alt="shhgit" width="200" />
 </p>

 Finding secrets in GitHub is nothing new.
 There are many great tools available to help with this depending on which side of the fence you sit.
-On the adversarial side, popular tools such as <a href="https://github.com/michenriksen/gitrob">gitrob</a> and <a href="https://github.com/dxa4481/truffleHog">truggleHog</a> focus on digging in to commit history to find secret tokens from specific repositories, users or organisaitons.
-On the defensive side, GitHub themsleves are actively scanning for secrets through their [token scanning](https://help.github.com/en/articles/about-token-scanning) project.
-Their objective is to identify secret tokens within commited code in real-time and notify the service provider to action.
-So in theory if any AWS secret keys are comittied to GitHub, Amazon will be notified and automatically revoke them.
+On the adversarial side, popular tools such as <a href="https://github.com/michenriksen/gitrob">gitrob</a> and <a href="https://github.com/dxa4481/truffleHog">truggleHog</a> focus on digging in to commit history to find secret tokens from specific repositories, users or organisations.
+On the defensive side, GitHub themselves are actively scanning for secrets through their [token scanning](https://help.github.com/en/articles/about-token-scanning) project.
+Their objective is to identify secret tokens within committed code in real-time and notify the service provider to action.
+So in theory if any AWS secret keys are comitted to GitHub, Amazon will be notified and automatically revoke them.

 **shhgit would make an extremely useful addition to your bug bounty toolkit and workflows.**